akshat3113/Forms/README.md

-# Payment-Form
+# Form

-A payment form template is a type of payment form that is used by online stores to authorize payments from the customers from the given credit card.
+Form is a document (printed or electronic) with spaces in which to write or enter data.